leifos-gmbh/CronStatusMonitor/README.md

 # CronStatusMonitor

-CronStatusMonitor is a cron-job plugin to identify if active cron-jobs crashed and informs selected users about them by mail.
+CronStatusMonitor is a cron job plugin that sends out mail notifications when cron jobs in ILIAS crash, or otherwise report an error status.

 **Minimum ILIAS Version:** 10.0